The incidence comodule bialgebra of the Baez-Dolan construction: Examples

 Here $||w|| \in \Omega$ denotes the multiplication of the word $w\in \Omega\upperstar$ in the monoid $\Omega$.
 Composition distributes over the product, but only from the left~\cite{Ecalle:I}. \end{blanko}

 \begin{blanko}{Moulds via Baez--Dolan construction.} Consider the monoid $\Omega$ as an operad with only one colour and only unary operations, and let $\Omega\bdr$ be the Baez--Dolan construction.
 Its colours are the elements of $\Omega$.
 There is a $k$-ary operation of profile $(a_1,\ldots,a_k ; b)$ if and only if $a_1\cdots a_k = b$, for $k>0$.
 There is also the operad $\Omega\upperstar$, the free operad on $\Omega$.
-The incidence algebra of the operad $\Omega\upperstar$ is the algebra of moulds under $\times$, and the incidence algebra of $\Omega\bdr$ is the algebra of moulds under $\circ$.
-More precisely, the incidence bialgebra of the whole structure is a comodule bialgebra. \end{blanko}
+The incidence algebra of the operad $\Omega\upperstar$ is the algebra of moulds under $\times$, and the incidence algebra (that is, the convolution algebra of the incidence coalgebra) of $\Omega\bdr$ is the algebra of moulds under $\circ$.
+More precisely, the incidence bialgebra of the whole structure is a comodule bialgebra, dual to the near-semiring of $\Omega$-moulds. \end{blanko}